EliaGeretto/nanosvg_afl/README.md

 <b><h2>Synopsis</h2></b>

 Nanosvg_afl is a project which its target is to fuzz the <a href="https://github.com/memononen/nanosvg">nanosvg project </a> and find crashes, triggered by bugs.
-The fuzzing is performed with <a href="http://lcamtuf.coredump.cx/afl">afl-fuzz </a>.
-After finding the crashes, we minimized them and then we verify that these crashes are not false positives.
+The fuzzing is performed with <a href="http://lcamtuf.coredump.cx/afl">afl-fuzz </a>. fter finding the crashes, we minimized them and then we verify that these crashes are not false positives.

 <b><h2>Motivation</h2></b>